akontsevich/QML-Coding-Guide/README.md

 - properties:
     + object property initializations without a gap with `id`
     + custom object properties and property aliases that define our interface.
-    + private properties with undercored names if necessary
+    + private properties with underscored names if necessary
     + attached properties
 - Signal declarations
 - Signal handlers